kubevault/kubevault/docs/guides/secret-engines/milvus/overview.md

 # Manage Milvus credentials using the KubeVault operator

 OpenBao's [`milvus-database-plugin`](https://github.com/sigilr/openbao/pull/13) is a **dynamic-credentials** database plugin for [Milvus](https://milvus.io/).
-The plugin provisions credentials by talking to Milvus's [HTTP RESTful API v2 user-management endpoints](https://milvus.io/docs/users_and_roles.md): each issued credential becomes a Milvus user and is bound to one or more pre-existing roles on the target cluster.
+The plugin provisions credentials by connecting to Milvus using the official [Milvus Go SDK (v2) over gRPC](https://milvus.io/docs/users_and_roles.md): each issued credential becomes a Milvus user and is bound to one or more pre-existing roles on the target cluster.
 The plugin **does not create roles**; it only manages users and their role bindings, so every role referenced from `creationStatements` must already exist on the Milvus cluster.

 The same CRD shape is used both for the in-process `milvus-database-plugin` and for the hub-spoke `remote-milvus-plugin`; the difference is whether the [Vault AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) referenced by `SecretEngine.spec.vaultRef` is marked `deploymentMode: RemoteAgent` (then the SecretEngine controller rewrites `plugin_name` to `remote-milvus-plugin` and attaches `spoke_name`).